-One of the classic traps that younger folks fall into as their career steps up, is the mistake of expanding your lifestyle to expand as your salary expands.
-In some cases the cost of their new lifestyle many times outstrips the raises they receive (a really big mistake).
-Remember when someone says you get a $4000 raise, you aren’t getting $4000 more a year, you are going to make less than $3000 more a year (depending on which tax bracket you end up in).
+One of the classic traps that younger folks fall into as their careers step up is the mistake of expanding your lifestyle to expand as your salary expands.
+In some cases, the cost of their new lifestyle often outstrips the raises they receive (a huge mistake).
+Remember when someone says you get a $4000 raise, you aren’t getting $4000 more yearly.
+You will make less than $3000 more yearly (depending on which tax bracket you end up in).

-In many systems where slackness can occur, due to wear, age or other things the concept of a tension arm is introduced to keep the needed tension in the system (or having the slack cause the system to break down).
-Replacing a tension arm in your car can be expensive, but introducing a financial tension arm in your life is free and pretty straight forward.
+What is a financial tension arm?
+In many systems where slackness can occur due to wear, age or other things, a tension arm is introduced to keep the needed tension in the system (or having the slack cause the system to break down).
+Replacing a tension arm in your car can be expensive.
+Introducing a financial tension arm in your life is free and straightforward.

-If you start as a young career oriented go-getter and you make around $40,000.00 and your boss calls you in and says you are getting a 10% raise because of your good works last year.
-You think that is pretty darn good (wait ’til you get old and jaded like some of us you might think it’s not much, but that is neither here nor there), and you think you are moving up in the world.
+If you start and make around $40,000.00, that was doing well.
+Say your boss calls you in and says you are getting a 10% raise because of your excellent work last year.
+You think that is pretty darn good.
+You think you are moving up in the world.

-Before you got your raise you were living a spartan life in a nice apartment but with a roommate, to save on expenses.
+Before you got your raise, you were living a spartan life in a lovely apartment but with a roommate to save on expenses.
 Maybe you are driving a used car because that is doing you just fine, but you now wonder if it might be time to:

 - Upgrade your car, because you can lease a much nicer car and your new raise should cover that no problem

-- You are getting tired of your roommate, even though he’s an OK guy (or girl) and you think maybe it’s time to get your own place
+- You are getting tired of your roommate, even though he’s an OK guy (or girl), and you think maybe it’s time to get your place

-- You worked hard last year and you should get a reward, so maybe a really nice holiday in the sun too?
+- You worked hard last year and you should get a reward, so maybe a charming holiday in the sun too?

 Let me be the first to say, “Welcome to the world of OVERSPENDING”.

-Do this for 3-5 years, and suddenly you’ll have a down payment on a house, and some nice savings.
-New income increases create real Financial Common Sense Slack, but if you put a Financial Tension Arm in place you’ll be just fine.
+Do this for 3-5 years, and suddenly, you’ll have a down payment on a house and some excellent savings.
+Net income increases create real Financial Common Sense Slack, but if you put a Financial Tension Arm in place, you’ll be just fine.
 The nice part also is you are living well below your means as well.